-The settlement of stock options is based upon 1.3 million outstanding stock options with an average strike price of \$27.65 per share and the "true-up" amount of \$40.6 million.
+The settlement of stock options is based upon 1.3 million outstanding stock options with an average strike price of \$27.65 per share and the "true-up" amount contemplated as part of the transaction of \$40.6 million.

 - (2) Represents the removal of certain non-building products related corporate items or vehicular products items historically carried on the corporate balance sheet as these items will be retained by Quanex Corporation following the distribution. - (3) Represents the removal of the following vehicular products related items historically carried on the corporate balance sheet (in thousands):